oyinadedoyin/Loan-Analytics-Report-Using-Power-BI-and-Writing-DAX/README.md

 By leveraging DAX to create this calculated column, users can efficiently track and analyze the duration of loans within the Loans table, facilitating comprehensive loan management and analysis.

-**Implementing Filters: Enhancing Data Exploration and User Experience**
+Implementing Filters: Enhancing Data Exploration and User Experience
+---
 Incorporating filters into the report provides numerous benefits aimed at optimizing data exploration and improving user experience.
 By adding filters, users can effectively narrow down the dataset, allowing for more focused analysis and interrogation of specific data subsets.
 This not only streamlines the analytical process but also ensures that users only view the data relevant to their needs, minimizing cognitive load and enhancing overall comprehension.

-Key benefits of adding filters include:
+**Key benefits of adding filters include:**

 - **Dataset Size Reduction:** Filters enable users to refine the dataset, eliminating unnecessary data points and reducing the overall size of the dataset.
 This streamlined approach enhances data processing efficiency and expedites analytical workflows.